04 September, 2020 — 07 March, 2021

 The exhibition Virgin Mary.
 Supermarkets.
 Popcorn.
 Photographs 1999 to 2020 now opening at Fotografiska Stockholm 4 September 2020-14 February 2021, will be his biggest retrospective yet with more than 80 images including series like (after Cattelan), in collaboration with artist Maurizio Cattelan.
 “The exhibition sees itself as a best-of from Miles’ oeuvre, spanning the cinematically inspired tableaus to the striking, sometimes funny and sarcastic roles of women, to the iconic series Immaculée and (after Cattelan).
 Portraits of stars such as Sophie Turner, Donatella Versace, or Ralph Fiennes can also be seen.
 A smart ride through Miles´ extravagant cosmos”, says curator Nadine Barth.

 Virgin Mary.
 Supermarkets.
 Popcorn.
-Photographs 1999 to 2020 is a collaboration between curator Nadine Barth, barthouse Berlin, and Johan Vikner, Fotografiska’s Director of Global Exhibitions, and coordinated by María Sprowls, Fotografiska New York.
-The exhibition has been made in close collaboration with the artist and his galleries; Fahey Klein Gallery, Los Angeles, Lyndsey Ingram Gallery, London, Christophe Guye Gallerie, Zurich, Reflex Gallery, Amsterdam, and Casterline Goodman Gallery, Aspen.
+Photographs 1999 to 2020 is a collaboration between curator Nadine Barth and Johan Vikner, Exhibition Producer at Fotografiska International.
+The exhibition has been made in close collaboration with the artist and his galleries; Lyndsey Ingram Gallery, London, Christophe Guye Gallerie, Zurich, Reflex Gallery, Amsterdam, Fahey Klein Gallery, Los Angeles and Casterline Goodman Gallery, Aspen.

 — Miles Aldridge